webhintio/hint/packages/hint-compat-api/README.md

 # Compatibility of CSS, HTML and JavaScript features (`compat-api`)

-`compat api` contains hints to check if your CSS HTML and JavaScript have deprecated or not broadly supported features.
+`compat api` contains hints to check if your CSS, HTML, and JavaScript have deprecated or not broadly supported features.

 ## Why is this important?